francamps/data-data-workshop/Exercise1/README.md

 ![Circles](images/circles.png)

+Ok, now that we've started understanding how to draw things, let's load some data.

 ## 2. Let's get da'ty

 Now that we have something going on, let's see if we can load some data and play around with.
 Let's look at the JSON file we have with weather and time information for a second, the `5cities\_mini.json`.
 We will load the file straight from the script, but let's start using it from a variable where we copy the content itself.

+Our data contains an object, delimited by `{}` curly brackets, and an array, delimited by `[]`.

 ## 5. Next steps